albrizre/Spatial_TSP_Regression/readme.md

-This repository contains the R codes that allows reproducing the main results of the paper *Exploiting the spatial structure to predict optimal travelling salesperson tour lengths*.
+This repository contains the R codes that allow reproducing the main results of the paper *Exploiting the spatial structure to predict optimal travelling salesperson tour lengths*.

 The scripts are organized sequentially into two main groups: **Simulation Studies** and **TSPLIB Analysis**.